tsgates/arch-wiki-markdown/wiki/Msmtp.md

 This does not apply to system configuration file (in Arch, this is /etc/msmtprc; copy the example over from /usr/share/doc/msmtp/ ).

+To avoid saving the password in the clear in the configuration file use passwordeval to perform external decryption for example with gpg:

+    ~/.msmtprc

+    passwordeval    "gpg2 -q --for-your-eyes-only --no-tty -d ~/.mailpass.gpg"

 Using the mail command
 ----------------------

-To send mails using the 'mail' command you have to install heirloom-mailx (some applications require it, e.g. smartd):
+To send mails using the 'mail' command you must install the package s-nail.

-    $ pacman -S heirloom-mailx

 Either install msmtp-mta or edit /etc/mail.rc to set sendmail